-	For example, if your state’s threshold is 70%, that means that if the damage equals 70% or more of the car’s value, then the insurer will consider the car a total loss.
+For example, if your state’s threshold is 70%, that means that if the damage equals 70% or more of the car’s value, the insurer will consider the vehicle a total loss.
 Check out our list of total loss thresholds by state.

 Your insurer may decide to total a car before the damage reaches that threshold, especially if they believe more damage will be found during the teardown/repair process.
-But once the estimate goes over the state’s threshold, it is required to be declared a total loss.
+But once the estimate goes over the state’s threshold, it must be declared a total loss.

 - Take the money

 - Keep the car and fix it